 What are my treatment options?

-Treatment options depend on your specific pain source and location and may include injection therapy, medication management, spinal cord stimulation or intrathecal pump therapy.
+Treatment options depend on your specific pain source and location and may include injection therapy or spinal cord stimulation.
 Other options include diagnostic injections such as discograms and selective nerve root blocks.
 We may also refer you for physical therapy, surgery consultation and/or TENS therapy (transcutaneous electrical nerve stimulation).

 With injection therapies, precision-guided medication delivery targets nerves in your body using various types of medications.
 Other treatments utilize heat or electrical stimulation to reduce pain or “block” pain signals.